deadlydog/PowerShell.tiPS/ReadMe.md

 ### ❌ Uninstalling tiPS

 If you imported tiPS into your PowerShell profile, the import statement will not be removed if you just uninstall the tiPS module.
-If you uninstall the module without removing the import statement, you will get an error message every time you open a PowerShell terminal.
+If you uninstall the module without removing the import statement, you will get an error message every time you open a PowerShell terminal saying that it cannot find the tiPS module.

 If you added the import statement to your PowerShell profile using the `Add-TiPSImportToPowerShellProfile`, you can remove it with: